 When I confronted that lie, the illusion shattered.
 Not only are my mother and father not God or gods, they don’t represent God or his interests.
 When I stand against my parents, I’m really standing against injustice, abuse and lies.
 They do not represent anything to do with God and they do not have any power to pronounce judgment on me.

 “I want you to know that if you have any plans of writing a book, we will sue you and anyone who has anything to do with it.
 Your defamation of your father’s character will stop.
 You will not enjoy one penny from any book published about this gross lie.”

 I thought it was interesting that the threat to sue me was only if I wrote a book.
-The audience that I’ve reached through my story has reached tens of thousands already.
-Yes, I plan to write a book, in fact, several books, but why not sue me now?
-If they truly had a case against me, there is plenty of “evidence” of my “slander” and they don’t need to wait for me to write a book.
+The audience that I’d already reached through my story reached tens of thousands.
+Why hadn’t they already sued me?

 “And I should let you know that we filed some of your inflammatory statements about your father and me, along with your threat against me, with the Mesa Police Dept.”

 When I first read that, I was a little girl again, terrified of getting in trouble.
 It was one thing to be sent to my room and another thing to be sent to jail.
 But what had I done wrong?
 I’ve done nothing illegal or wrong.
 My dad is the criminal, not me.
 I’m doing something right in telling my story.
 I’m standing for the truth and making it easier for other abuse survivors to tell their story.

 As more of us speak out, maybe more abusers will think twice about hurting other children.
 Maybe more parents will be diligent.
 Maybe more survivors will heal.
 I’m helping to make the world a safer place by talking about how dangerous my childhood was.
 If telling the truth was illegal, I’d still tell the truth.